 YES.
 Although you might already have some experience in applying for a liquor license in this city and/or in neighboring municipalities, and although you might be negotiating the take-over of an already-licensed establishment that you consider to be a shoo-in for a license, doing it all yourself without hiring an attorney to at least be your spokesman will bring the area alderman, neighborhood association, surrounding businesses and residents to think that you're just another cheap-skate wanting to earn a fast buck off their area at what will eventually be their expense because you'll cut corners in other ways (besides not hiring legal counsel) that will inevitably make the area run down and lower the property values.
 Hiring experienced legal counsel "out of the gate" to represent you before them will get you more respect and support from them in your bid for the license in their area - it provides them an objective degree of insurance that you're serious, responsible and devoted to what you're doing in their neighborhood.

-In some municipalities, especially in the City of Milwaukee, certain aldermen are less than upfront and honest with their constituents when it comes to their support of tavern licenses, stringing the applicants along with false and misleading promises of support, with some of them threatening the applicants in private meetings or even making unreasonable demands on the applicants in exchange for their support (I recently had one particularly despicable alderman - who has all of his colleagues at City Hall fooled into thinking he's a great guy - demand that clients implement a racist, discriminatory admission policy to maintain his wishy-washy support for the renewal of their existing tavern license!).
+In some municipalities, especially in the City of Milwaukee, certain aldermen have, in the past, been less than upfront and honest with their constituents when it comes to their support of tavern licenses, stringing the applicants along with false and misleading promises of support, with some of them threatening the applicants in private meetings or even making unreasonable demands on the applicants in exchange for their support (I had one particularly despicable, former alderman - who had all of his colleagues at City Hall fooled into thinking he was a great guy - demand that clients implement a racist, discriminatory admission policy to maintain his wishy-washy support for the renewal of their existing tavern license!).
 An experienced attorney is really the only way to safely maneuver one's way around Milwaukee politics.

 Even long-time license holders often do not have the legal experience, or even the time, to step up and fight trouble from neighborhood organizations, the area alder person or others when license troubles appear to be imminent.
 I can usually mount a successful defense of your license in ways my experience allows that you would never even think of on your own!
 A newcomer to the business seeking to purchase an existing liquor store, tavern or nightclub should not rely on what the seller has to say about the licensing process.
 Typically, a seller will just tell you what you want to hear in order to close the sale (that it's easy and that everything will go smoothly for you).
 They'll get you to sign a long-term lease contract or even buy the building before you even approach the licensing authorities, and that could result in lots of personal and financial grief for you later on down the road because the transitioning of a license from one owner to the next seldom goes perfectly.